 A happy ending?
 Not really

-Strauss Group Ltd (one of the largest food products manufacturers in Israel) announced that it will take action to remove the gelatin from its dairy products.
-This is proof that consumer feedback, by combining boycott and working with the media, can be a very effective tool.
-This is probably the first time that the vegetarian public has succeeded in removing animal byproducts from a food product, and hopefully this will continue.
-However, keep in mind that dairy products contain other components, which involves an equally severe cruelty to animals – the milk itself – a product which, to produce, distorts the bodies of cows to form mighty and burdensome udders, the farmers rob them of their offspring and kills them, and exposes them to dung infections, chronic limping and many other diseases, until they are killed at a very young age.
+Strauss Group Ltd (one of the largest food products manufacturers in Israel) announced that it will take action to remove gelatin from its dairy products.
+This is proof that consumer feedback, by combining boycotts and working with the media, can be a very effective tool.
+This is probably the first time that the vegetarian public has succeeded in removing animal byproducts from a food product, and hopefully, this will continue.
+However, keep in mind that dairy products contain other components, which involves equally severe cruelty to animals – the milk itself – a product which, to produce, distorts the bodies of cows to form mighty and burdensome udders, the farmers rob them of their offspring and kills them, and exposes them to dung infections, chronic limping and many other diseases, until they are killed at a very young age.
 Unlike gelatin, milk is not a by-product and is the main component of the product.